 As for the effects of androgens on skin, these hormones communicate directly with the sebaceous (oil) glands, telling them to produce lots of oil.
 As a result, during puberty, the face, and often the back, become oilier.
 When there is too much oil, the skin’s pores may become blocked with a mixture of sebum and dead skin cells.
 From here, different types of blemishes can form, ranging from blackheads to pustules to deep, painful cysts.

-For more information about oily skin, acne and the different types of acne, click here.
+Learn more about oily skin, acne and the different types of acne.

 In more severe cases, you may be prescribed an oral antibiotic such as doxycycline.
 For very severe and resistant acne, your dermatologist may suggest treatment with Isotretinoin.
 Regardless of your form of treatment, dermatologists emphasize the need for regular follow-up, and compliance – that means sticking to the treatment – is the key to success.